ojosproject/website/docs/palliview/README.md

 ![Ojos Project header](@site/static/images/header.png)

 Welcome to the Palliview documentation.
-This documentation is intended to allow users to view, modify and build their own verision of our Plug-in-Play solution utilizing our software(Iris)[ojosproject/website/tree/dev/docs/iris]---
+This documentation is intended to allow users to view, modify and build their own verision of our Plug-in-Play solution utilizing our software]---
 displayed_sidebar: hardwarePallivew
 description: >
 Palliaview is the lug and pay hardware option made to utlize